kjell/mcn-2020-git-haiku/index.md

-Oh, tranquility!
+Old dark sleepy pool
-thoughts come - and there is loneliness;
+Penetrating the very rock,
-A cicada’s voice.
+Since there is no rice